To celebrate World Photography Day, we decided to know more about one of our shutterbugs. So we interviewed Shafik

 #1: How did you become interested in photography?

 I owe my interest in photography to my dad (just like tennis, my other serious hobby).
 He and his brothers had developed an interest from their youth, so years later after I was about 11 or 12, many times I would follow my dad into these photo development sessions in this mysterious dark room, set up temporarily in our kitchen.
 Watching a print appear onto a paper inside a liquid-filled tray is a magical moment (regardless of your age), and that’s when it grabbed me.

 #2: What was your first camera?

-I learned to photograph on my dad’s camera, a Nikon FM which is as minimalistic as possible and without any automation at all and all exposure parameters are manually controlled (still today that camera commands a high price on the used market).
+I learned to photograph on my dad’s camera, a Nikon FM that is as minimalistic as possible and without any automation at all and all exposure parameters are manually controlled (still today that camera commands a high price on the used market).
 Then I briefly used another Nikon body until I settled on a second-hand Nikon FA bought in the medina of Casablanca, Morocco during one of my professional outings.

 #3: Who is your favourite photographer or favourite photographers?
 Why?

 The images that I remember most from those early teens when I began the interest in photography were from National Geographic… the magazine, not the TV show which didn’t exist at the time.
 Images that I only came to know who was the photographer many years later: Steve McCurry and his famous “Afgan Girl” among many others in taken in Africa.
 More recently I appreciate and learn from street photographers like: Henri Cartier Bresson, Robert Frank, Garry Winogrand, etc. Finally, Sebastião Salgado for the sheer strength of his images.
 There are many more that I must get to know and study.